bitplane/tldarc/README.md

 * Maybe generic forum extractors to get domain at time by looking for links
 * Write a fast C program that extracts domains from text in stdin, and pump into it.

-## Thoughts on gTLDs

-* Need to start with a gTLD list, because they vary in sizes.to.the.gtld
-* Not sure if gTLDs have an end date, but they do have a start date.
-Have any gTLDs been removed due to war or whatever?
-* Have these changed over time?
-Are subdomains flexible too?
-Like I know we have "police.uk" now, which we never used to have.
-Dunno if we can query `*.uk.`, but pretty sure we can't query `*.co.uk` and don't know if this will work across all domains.
-* There may be a way to get these automatically, or might not.
-We might need to just grab all subdomains from various sources and sort them by reverse sort order, then infer which ones are orgs and which ones are held by nation states.

-## CLAUDE

-Help me out here.
-Discuss the above and we can work together on a plan.
-Let's not steam ahead into solutionizing before we have a modular system worked out.